 I’ve already written about paring down your nappy bag so you don’t carry around more than you need.
 If you lessen the amount of stuff you bring with you on baby outings, then do you still need an expensive and large specialised nappy bag or just….you know… a bag?

-#7 piece of baby gear you probably don’t really need: A specialised nappy bag
+#7 piece of baby gear you probably don’t really need: A specialised nappy or diaper bag

-What makes a actual ‘nappy bag’ different from a regular bag?
+What makes a actual ‘nappy or diaper bag’ different from a regular bag?

-- Size: Most nappy bags are over-sized like a swollen tote or satchel.
+Size: Most nappy or diaper bags are over-sized like a swollen tote or satchel.
 There’s a sense the nappy bag should be big enough to carry everything you might possibly need, but what actually seems to happen is that you carry everything it can possibly fit, regardless of whether you need it.
-Continue reading

 As soon as you have kids, the focus immediately changes from your relationship to focusing on your children.

 This is inevitable as your children soon become the most important things in your life and caring for them takes the priority.
 It’s human nature to ensure the health and happiness of your children are met before your own.

 But to have a healthy and happy family life, it’s important that your relationship is healthy and strong as well.